qikevinjkw/twitter-stream/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+TODO:
+Keep view scrolled to top

+## Assumptions Made

+- lang in tweet is lower case
+- it is ok to stream a certain percentage of tweets instead of always 100%

 ## Improvements

+- responsive design
+- Slider to adjust sample percentage
+- Cleaner code
+- retry/reconnect logic
 - be able to choose from available languages rather than specifying the two letters
 - Logging to splunk or something
 - Unit and integration tests